garrandall/popular-music-data/tracks/stir-it-up-patti-labelle.md

 World's too crazy, I can't take no more
 I won't stay here locked behind the door
 Baby, stir it up, got to break it up now
-When I think about tomorrow, ooh, I can't wait to
+When I think about tomorrow, oh, I can't wait to
 Stir it, got to shake it up now
 If I have to beg or borrow, I'm not gonna take it anymore, mmm, mmm Hungry minds do stare you in the eyes